anantakjena/AKSAutomate/Readme.md

 - Install Ingress controller (*in this case it was NGINX*) using Helm chart

-- Deploy Application Gateway sign ARM template and PowerShell
+- Deploy Application Gateway using ARM template and PowerShell

   (*Ref: https://github.com/monojit18/AKSAutomate/tree/master/Deployments/DEV/Templates/AppGW*)